Bold Blog

 Head over to yo.fm and try it.

-And if you're running a podcast, a course, or any kind of video library and you're thinking "I wish my stuff worked like this," that's literally why Bold exists.
-Book a demo with Marcel and he'll show you how it works under the hood.
+If you're running a podcast, a course, or any video library and you're thinking "I wish my stuff worked like this," that's literally why Bold exists.
+Book a demo with Marcel →